buuug7/create-react-app-lite/README.md

 # Create React App Lite

-An start point of your react development.
+A start point of your react development.

 ## Usage